Jane Taylour: Campaigning for women's suffrage

-Jane Taylour addressed gave public lectures and lecture tours on women's suffrage in London, the North-East of England and in Scotland.
-She sent in a petition in favour of Jacob Bright's Bill to remove women's electoral disabilities.
-She was described by women's rights activist Clementia Taylor as "the energetic little woman from Stranraer".
-In 1869 Clementia Taylor asked Taylour to undertake a lecture tour, and from 1870 she gave public lectures throughout Scotland and Northeast England campaigning for women's equality and suffrage.
+Lecture tour impact

 She was accompanied on some of her lecture tours in Scotland by fellow campaigners Mary Hill Burton and Agnes McLaren.
 McLaren and Taylour travelled to the north of Scotland because "everything that could be done in Edinburgh had been done", as members of the Edinburgh National Society for Women's Suffrage and county members had voted and petitioned, and the Town Council had petitioned in favour of votes for women.

-The meetings were popular, and in some cases people had to be turned away, and Taylour's lectures were given extensive media coverage; The Orkney Herald gave her lectures in Orkney full coverage and reproduced her speeches in full, and her speech in Lerwick in Shetland on 12 September 1873 was fully reported in The Shetland Times.
+The meetings were popular, and in some cases people had to be turned away.
+Taylour's lectures were given extensive media coverage; The Orkney Herald gave her lectures in Orkney full coverage and reproduced her speeches in full, and her speech in Lerwick in Shetland on 12 September 1873 was fully reported in The Shetland Times.
+Her arguments were based on logic statements: “Firstly, the ladies claim the right to the electoral suffrage as it is consistent and logical; secondly, as taxes can only be levied by Parliament, elected by the tax-payers, we hold it unconstitutional to impose a barrier on [tax-paying] women.”

 The Women's Suffrage Journal commented about one of her lectures that "Miss Taylour has all the requisites of a public lecturer.
 Her composition is chaste and elegant, her voice distinct and agreeable, and her manner attractive and graceful".

 Taylour delivered a number of lectures in Gainsborough, Lincolnshire.
 On 12 March 1885 she was one of several speakers at the Temperance Hall, along with Florence Balgarnie, Jessie Tod, and Ann Radford McCormick.
-She returned two years later on 18 January 1887 to give a lecture on allowing women greater political and social equality with men, and returned to Gainsborough again on 31 May 1885 on women and politics at the Methodist Mutual Improvement Association.
+She returned two years later on 18 January 1887 to give a lecture on allowing women greater political and social equality with men, and returned to Gainsborough again on 31 May 1885 on women and politics at the Primitive Methodist Mutual Improvement Association.